signalfx/splunk-otel-js/README.md

 That's it - the telemetry data is now sent to the locally running Opentelemetry Collector.
 You can also instrument your app programmatically as described [here](#instrument-with-code).

-> Note: If you are using NPM 6 or older, it'll warn you about missing peer
+> Note: If you are using npm 6 or older, it'll warn you about missing peer
 > dependencies.
 All of these dependencies are instrumentation packages and are
 > completely optional.
 You can install the ones you need and ignore the rest.
-> NPM 7+ supports optional peer dependencies feature and will not complain
+> npm 7+ supports optional peer dependencies feature and will not complain
 > about this.

 ### Send data directly to Splunk Observability Cloud